enkidevs/curriculum/linux/networking-and-security/webscraping/getting-the-connection-speed-from-the-terminal.md

   - speed

 links:

   - '[github.com](https://github.com/sivel/speedtest-cli){website}'

 ---
 ## Content
-# Getting the connection speed from the terminal

 To get your internet speed from the terminal there is a tool called `speedtest-cli` and we can set it up as below: